-It’s often a misconception that blossom end rot is a result of calcium deficiency, and an oft-touted remedy is to add more calcium (by way of lime or crushed eggshells) to the soil.
+There’s a misconception that blossom end rot is a result of calcium deficiency.
+An oft-touted solution is to add more calcium (by way of lime or crushed eggshells) to the soil.

-But blossom end rot is a result of inadequate uptake of calcium from the soil to the leaves and fruits, and there is a difference here.
+Blossom end rot is actually a result of inadequate uptake of calcium from the soil to the leaves and fruits, and there is a difference here.